-The relevant information is contained in the enhanced DBS disclosure certificate (which the school obtains for all posts at the school that amount to regulated activity).
-It can also be obtained through the NCTL Teacher Services system.
+The relevant information is contained in the enhanced DBS disclosure certificate (which the Schools obtains for all posts at the School that amount to regulated activity).
+It can be obtained through the Teaching Regulation Agency Teacher Service system.
 The School will use either, or both, methods to obtain this information.

-In addition the school asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.
+In addition the School asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department of Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.

-It is the school's position that in order to fully assess the suitability of an applicant for a management role it must be provided with the above information.
-Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the school will consider whether the facts of the case render the applicant unsuitable to work at the school.
+It is the Schools position that in order to fully assess the suitability of an applicant for a management role it must be provided with the above information.
+Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.